inclusive-design/wp-a11y-theme/readme.txt

 License: GNU General Public License v2 or later License URI: LICENSE

-A starter theme called _s, or underscores.
+This is an accessible Wordpress theme called a11y, based on the underscores starter theme.

 == Description ==

 Hi.
-I'm a starter theme called _s, or underscores, if you like.
+I'm a starter theme called a11y, or underscores, if you like.
 I'm a theme meant for hacking so don't use me as a Parent Theme.
 Instead try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for.

 == Installation ==